avbc/AVBCEvent/README.md

 Rather than having a callback be executed everytime our custom event is triggered, instead we can just have it removed from the event's callback list.
 This way, our callback is executed once ever.

 >> NOTE: While it is true that this callback will be executed once ever for a given event, you should be aware that
->> if the even has already been executed, the callback will be immediatley executed and the previous data (if any)
+>> if the event has already been executed, the callback will be immediatley executed and the previous data (if any)
 >> will be supplied.

 ```js